 Research-related activities such as participation and assignments

-The purpose is to highlight the parts of research that are presented, communicated and made visible in ways other than through publication.
+The purpose of the module 'Activites' is to highlight the parts of research that are presented, communicated and made visible in ways other than through publication.

 Activity information creates a more complete picture of an individual’s entire research which is difficult to find in other systems.
 The activities can also be linked, via relations, to other data in LUCRIS such as projects, external and internal organisations and research output.

 - Enter activities in LUCRIS

 - What types of activities can I enter?

 - How do I enter activities in LUCRIS?

 Enter activities in LUCRIS